CAMBI-tech/BciPy/README.md

 ## Dependencies
 ---------------
 This project requires Python 3.7 or 3.8.
-All other dependancies defined in the requirements.txt.
+All other dependencies defined in the requirements.txt.

 ## Installation